1 Meaning

-It was all a dream so it seems to me now
+So it seems to me now

-Was it all in my head this premonition?
+Was it all in my head, this premonition?

-Between what really happened
+What really happened

 And what I imagined

-But it's all over now
+But it's all over now,

 So it doesn’t really matter

-don't know why I feel so shattered
+Don’t know why I feel so shattered

 I shoulda known better

-You were all I never wanted anyhow, yeah
+You were all I never wanted,

-And I sure want you now, I want you now
+I want you now

-Well I thought I knew I was under control
+Well I thought I knew

-When you knew it was wrong from the start, but you couldn't let it go
+When you knew it was wrong from the start but you couldn't let it go

-that's why I feel so faded
+That's why I feel so faded

-I'm tryin to turn the pages
+I'm trying to turn the pages

-I'm not comin 'round again
+I'm not coming around again

-I'm not goin down again
+I'm not going down again

-No hangin on
+No hanging on

 No looking back